Vermont Leadership Institute: Class of 2024

 Since 1995, the Snelling Center’s Vermont Leadership Institute (VLI) has been the state’s preeminent leadership development program.
 There are currently more than 650 program graduates actively influencing Vermont’s future in business, public policy, education, community development and in a wide range of volunteer and non-profit sector roles.

 The VLI program consists of nineteen seminar days with eight overnight sessions between September and June.
 For each session we convene in a different region of the state to convey a sense of Vermont’s rich historic, geographic and cultural diversity as well as current issues communities are facing.
-Each year, we select an average of 25 participants, based on their professional experience, desire to learn and commitment to the citizens of Vermont.
+Each year, we select an average of 25 participants, based on their professional experience, desire to learn, and commitment to the citizens of Vermont.
+The cohort model offers meaningful connections and strong support among peers throughout the 9-month program and beyond.

 VLI fosters ethical and transformative leadership, drawing on expert faculty from within Vermont, as well as dynamic presenters from across the nation.
 The curriculum is both thought-provoking and tailored to a variety of adult learning styles.
 VLI teaches participants to examine the status quo and promote change in a safe and inclusive non-partisan environment.